shaniber/recipes/template.md

 + 1    tsp     ingredient four
 ~~~~

 ## Directions
 Paragraph-style instructions go here.
-They are at most 75 characters
+They are at most 75 characters wide,
-wide, and each line is followed by a carriage return.
-Each period is also
+and each line is followed by a carriage return.
-followed by two spaces, just because I'm fussy like that.

 This formatting will make it easy to print these someday, as well as
 fitting on a standard text editor page.

+### Subsections if necessary
+Is there a separate mini-recipe within the main recipe, a sauce, or some
+other addition?
+Create a subsection!
+Same rules apply.
+You can add as many
+subsections as you need.

 ## Yield
 Number of servings (optional serving size)